jasp-stats/jaspMachineLearning/inst/help/mlClassificationNeuralNetwork.md

 ### Assumptions
 - The target is a nominal or ordinal variable.
-- The predictor variables consist of continuous variables.
+- The feature variables consist of continuous variables.

 ### Input
 -------